ChildsplayOSU/bogl-docs/tutorials/recursion.md

 :deciduous_tree: **At the end, you should be able to:**
 - Use recursion in any algorithm
-- Ullustrate how recursion works
+- Illustrate how recursion works
 - Explain what a base case is & it's importance

 ## What is Recursion?